 Skills to Increase UI Designer Salaries

 A UI designer's salary ranges based on their skills, education, certifications, and experience.
-Investigate and improve the design skills that you might need to apply for your dream job.
+Investigate and improve your UI UX design skills that will help you apply for your dream job.

-• The ability to work and communicate with a team, as well as empathy, creativity, critical thinking and problem solving, and openness to feedback.
+- The ability to work and communicate with a team, as well as empathy, creativity, critical thinking and problem solving, and openness to feedback.
 Depending on your level of seniority and how many people you'll be working with, team management skills may also be required.
-Test your skills with Uxcel's Core Qualities assessment and see how you measure up to other designers worldwide.

-• Accessibility: especially for UI designers, it is vital to pay attention to the details that can make or break an interface's usability for people with disabilities.
-Test your skills with Uxcel's Accessibility skill test and see how you measure up to other designers worldwide.
+- Accessibility: especially for UI designers, it is vital to pay attention to the details that can make or break an interface's usability for people with disabilities.

-• Prototyping and wireframing in high and low fidelity, which will help you communicate your designs to developers and stakeholders and allow researchers to test them with users.
-Test your skills with Uxcel's Prototyping and Wireframing skill tests, and see how you measure up to other designers worldwide.
+- Prototyping and wireframing in high and low fidelity, which will help you communicate your designs to developers and stakeholders and allow researchers to test them with users.

-• An understanding of responsive and mobile design, to create interfaces that work an all screen sizes.
-Test your skills with Uxcel's Responsive Design skill test, and see how you measure up to other designers worldwide.
+- An understanding of responsive and mobile design, to create interfaces that work an all screen sizes.

-• An eye for detail, which guarantees that you will spot mistakes before launching a product.
-Test your skills with Uxcel's Attention to Detail skill test and see how you measure up to other designers worldwide.
+- An eye for detail, which guarantees that you will spot mistakes before launching a product.

-• Very solid knowledge of the core principles of visual design, which will allow you to perfect the look of your product.
-Test your skills with Uxcel's Principles of Design skill test and see how you measure up to other designers worldwide.
+- Very solid knowledge of the core principles of visual design, which will allow you to perfect the look of your product.

-• Awareness of the best practices of the most common UI components and patterns.
-Test your skills with Uxcel's Design Patterns skill test and see how you measure up to other designers worldwide.
+- Awareness of the best practices of the most common UI components and patterns.

-• Overall, the ability to integrate the visual aspects of branding and style guides, or design systems, into your interfaces.
-Test your skills with Uxcel's Visual Design assessment and see how you measure up to other designers worldwide.
+- Overall, the ability to integrate the visual aspects of branding and style guides, or design systems, into your interfaces.

-• Proficiency with some UI design and handoff tools like Figma, Adobe XD, Sketch, Avocode, and Zeplin.
-Test your knowledge of design tools with Uxcel's Figma, Adobe XD, and Sketch skill tests, and see how you measure up to other designers worldwide.
+- Proficiency with some UI design and handoff tools like Figma, Adobe XD, Sketch, Avocode, and Zeplin.

 Career Paths for UI Designers